george-ma/WoofWoof/delivrable-3/iteration-03.review.md

-# YOUR PRODUCT/TEAM NAME
+# WoofWoof - Team 4

 > _Note:_ This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
 >
 > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

-## Iteration XX - Review & Retrospect
+## Iteration 3 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
- * Where: PHYSICAL LOCATION AND/OR ONLINE

-## Process - Reflection

-(Optional) Short introduction
+- When: Nov 30
+- Where: BA 3200

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).
+- Pair Programming
+  - After we all had a chance to work on the pair programming assigment, we decided working this way would help improve productivity.
+  - This way, tasks could be assigned to pairs such that each task would have one expert working on it.
+- Switching app to be a native mobile app.
+  - We wanted to take advantage of the native features of the phone and using cordova was the easiest way to do it.
+  - We now are able to use the camera and the photo library of the phone to upload photos for our app.

 #### Decisions that did not turn out as well as we hoped

-List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Feel free to refer/link to process artifact(s).
+- Roles and Responsibilities
+  - Instead of splitting roles by front end and backend, we should have split roles by individual views.
+  - This way progress on getting funtional views would not be slowed down by miscommunication with the backend.
+- Using Springboot
+  - It turns out we could have used a lighter and simpler webserver such as flask or node.
+  - This way data persistance and loading would be simpler between the front end and database.
+  - This proved to be very difficult in our existing roles as backend and frontend since the backend people were expecting the data to come in a different form.

 #### Planned changes

 List any process-related changes you are planning to make (if there are any)

- * Ordered from most to least important.
- * Explain why you are making a change.
+- Migrate this app over to ionic 4.
+  > Ionic 4 has many new features that take advantage of the existing features of angular which it is built on. (routing, lifecycle hooks, etc)
+- Create tests
+  > We realized that more bugs were showing up the bigger our app gets.
+We were also reusing older components which started to expose many bugs we didn't see before.
+This could be solved by writing tests.
+  - e2e tests
+  - unit tests
+  - integration tests

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.
+- Allowed user to add new dog and upload picture of dog from camera/photo library.
+- Allowed user to modify events they are hosting.
+- Show all events user is rsvp/hosting (not part of original plan)
+- Implimented the skeleton for a newsfeed/forum section for our app (not part of original plan)

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?
+- Did not get to impliment invite other guests to events.
+    - This was a low priority task that could only be done after we finished all the other tasks.
+    - Since we cut it late, we just didn't get to impliment this feature.

 ## Meeting Highlights

 Going into the next iteration, our main insights are:

- * 2 - 4 items
- * Short (no more than one short paragraph per item)
- * High-level concepts that should guide your work for the next iteration.
- * These concepts should help you decide on where to focus your efforts.
- * Can be related to product and/or process.
+- Allow users to invite other users to events.
+- Impliment a newsfeed/forum that users can use to interact with each other.